explosion/projects/benchmarks/ner_embeddings/README.md

 These are all small command line apps and you can learn more about the usage as usual with the `--help` flag.

+The `rows` argument for the `train-adjusted-rows` command is provided as a list and this may lead to errors on Windows machines.
+Unfortunately, this might lead not being able to reproduce the `MultiHashEmbed (adjusted)` experiments from the paper on Windows using `run_experiment.py`.
+This is due to known issue with handling quotes on Windows and is something we are looking into.
+The config files can be edited by manually or in some other way to adjust the number of rows for the hash embedding layers.
+We apologize for the inconvenience.

 ## 📋 project.yml